Econ 410 - Intermediate Microeconomic Theory

 If you have any issues, please email firstname.lastname@example.org.

 Due to the difficulty of keeping track of 500+ potential hand-written submissions, I instead curve the clicker points by 10%.
-This curve incorporates all the reasons you might not have your clicker on a specific day (forgot it, dead battery, missed class, etc.)
+This curve incorporates all the reasons you might not have your clicker on a specific day (forgot it, dead battery, missed class, etc.) This curve is equivalent to 2-3 days worth of clicker points.

 Please do not re-register your clicker.
 Instead, email email@example.com and include your first name, last name, onyen, pid, and clicker device id.